ChakirALIEdu/Masters-Research/INSPIRATION/3-Research questions.md

 *"Exposure and visibility thus become **consent** in the eyes of others."*

+Like in regards to Google Maps for example, how many things ahev we accepted that encroach in our privacy?
+Decurity cameras, maps, things we take for face value that do a bunch of things.

-You are seen, therefore you are accessible, therefore you are my possession if I so choose.
+Tech literacy, young people, "file path structure", how much stuff we take for granted You are seen, therefore you are accessible, therefore you are my possession if I so choose.